 THIS bread TOASTED with butter and jelly… Oh Sweet Baby Jesus!
 Seriously this bread doesn’t need anything pretentious, hoity toity or uppity.
 All it needs is my mouth… er um, a mouth.
 LOL So to the folks at KAF, well done!Print

-- 3 cups bread flour
+- 3 cups (361grams) bread flour

-- 2 1/4 tsp instant yeast
+- 2 1/4 teaspoon (7 grams) instant yeast

-- 1 1/2 tsp salt
+- 1 1/2 teaspoon (8.5 grams) salt

 - 1 egg

-- 1/4 cup baker’s dry milk powder
+- 1/4 cup (33.75 grams)baker’s dry milk powder

-- 3 Tbl honey
+- 3 tablespoon (64 grams) honey

-- 1 cup to 1 cup + 2 Tbl lukewarm water*
+- 1 cup (227grams) to 1 cup + 2 tablespoon (255 grams) lukewarm water*

-- Pullman Loaf Bread Pan
+- 9″ Pullman Loaf Bread Pan

 - Combine all of the ingredients and mix with a Danish Dough Whisk (or sturdy wooden spoon).
-Cover the bowl with plastic wrap or clean linen cloth, and let the dough rest for 20 minutes, to give the oats a chance to absorb some of the liquid.
+Cover the bowl with plastic wrap or clean linen cloth, and let the dough rest for 20 minutes.
+What you’re doing is giving the oats a chance to absorb some of the liquid.

-- Place the dough in a lightly greased bowl and let it rise for 1 to 1 1/2 hours, until it’s risen noticeably.
+- Place the dough in a large, lightly greased bowl and let it rise for 1 to 1 1/2 hours, until it’s risen noticeably.
 It won’t necessarily double in bulk.
 Gently deflate the dough, and shape it into a 9″ log.